Apache HTTP Server Version 2.0

 gmake -f nwgnumakefile install

-and copies headers and import files.gmake -f nwgnumakefile clean
+and copies headers and import files.gmake -f nwgnumakefile clean\release or \debug build areas depending on whether

-has been defined.gmake -f nwgnumakefile clobber_all
+DEBUG has been defined.gmake -f nwgnumakefile clobber_all